linode/docs/docs/guides/development/python/dictionaries-in-python-3/index.md

 ## How to Set a Dictionary Value in Python

-The example below demonstrates the syntax to add a *new* key-value pair to an *existing* Python dictionary:
+The example below demonstrates the syntax to add a *new* key-value pair to an *existing* Python dictionary.

     dictionary["key"] = value